Camellia Flower

 The tree typically has glossy green, oval leaves around 10 cm long and about 9 meters high.
 The foliage is waxy and usually easy to care for, while the large, multi-petaled flowers are highly scented.

-These beautiful flowers will brighten your day regardless of color, not just because of their beauty but also because of their meaning.
+These beautiful flowers will brighten your day regardless of color, not just because of their beauty but also their meaning.

 Camellia japonica is an evergreen shrub commonly grown for landscaping.
 It generally grows up to 6-12 feet on stems.